Why you will love this baked spaghetti with ricotta

 - Cook spaghetti to al denté, according the package directions; drain, drizzle with oil and set aside.

-- Melt butter and sauté garlic, until fragrant.
+- Melt butter and sauté garlic and onions, until fragrant.

-- Add crushed tomatoes and spinach and stir until well combined, continue to simmer for 5 minutes.
+- Add crushed tomatoes and spinach.
+Stir until well combined and simmer for 5 minutes.

-- In a separate bowl, combine ricotta cheese, eggs and milk, stir until smooth.
+- In a separate bowl, combine ricotta cheese and eggs.
+Stir until well incorporated.

-- Layer baking dish as follows: Spaghetti, cooked meat, ricotta mixture, remaining sauce, mozzarella cheese.
+- Layer baking dish as follows: Sauce, spaghetti, beef and sausage, ricotta mixture, remaining sauce, mozzarella cheese.

 - Serving Size: